ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 Packages usually have to be in your environment before you can :code:`import` them in Python.
-If an :code:`import` command fails, try installing the package to the environment and reloading the page.
+If an :code:`import` command fails, try installing the package to the environment and restarting the Jupyter kernel (for example Kernel -> Restart in the Jupyter Notebook menu).

 However, there are some common packages that do not require a pip install and come pre-loaded into Python.
 A partial list is included below for clarity.
 These do still need